 The top 25: Quinn Li, Qualcomm Ventures

-After the departure of Qualcomm Ventures’ head, Nagraj Kashyap, to Microsoft, swiftly followed by Israel-based star investor Mony Hassid, it should have been a challenging time for US-listed chip maker Qualcomm.
+After the departure of Qualcomm Ventures’ head, Nagraj Kashyap, to Microsoft, swiftly followed by Israel-based star investor Mony Hassid, it has been a challenging time for US-listed chip maker Qualcomm.

-But, while Quinn Li’s promotion to the top corporate venturing role in 2016 came at an interesting time for the company, he has cemented his reputation as a leader in the venture community with a string of deals and initiatives and stepped up to co-chairman the Global Corporate Venturing and Innovation Summit in Monterey in January.
+But, while Quinn Li’s promotion to the top corporate venturing role last year came at an interesting time for the company, he has cemented his reputation as a leader in the venture community with a string of deals and initiatives and stepped up to co-chair the Global Corporate Venturing & Innovation Summit in Monterey next January.

-For last year’s GCV Powerlist profile, Li effectively summed up its overall strategy.
-He said: “We invest in companies that are building highly disruptive technologies.”
+Earlier deals from Qualcomm included software-defined storage technology developer Weka.io.
+Li effectively summed up its overall strategy, saying: “We invest in companies that are building highly disruptive technologies.”

 Perhaps one of the most interesting deals has been Qualcomm’s reported decision to commit $1bn to SoftBank’s planned $100bn Vision Fund.
 The two know each, with SoftBank having acquired chip designer ARM last year.